kingsdigitallab/alice-thornton/frontend/posts/blog/2024-03-21-thornton-and-north-america.md

 [^4]: ‘A true copy of the Grant of King Charles I to Sir Edmund Plowden Lord Palatine of Albion in America’, in Walter F. C. Chicheley Plowden, *Records of the Chicheley Plowdens* (London: Heath, Cranton & Ouseley, Ltd., 1914), 81.
 Plowden’s first petition is TNA CO 1/6, ‘The humble petition’.

-[^5]: So Plowden informed John Winthrop in June, 1648, stopping into Boston on his return voyage to Ireland: see John Winthrop, *Winthrop’s Journal: ‘History of America,’ 1630-1649*, edited by James Kendall Hosmer, 2 vols.
+[^5]: See John Winthrop, *Winthrop’s Journal: ‘History of America,’ 1630-1649*, edited by James Kendall Hosmer, 2 vols.
 (New York: Charles Scribner & Sons, 1908), vol. 2, 343.

 [^6]: ‘The Will of Sir Edmund Plowden’; *Calendar of State Papers Colonial, America and West Indies, Volume 1, 1574-1660* edited by W. Noel Sainsbury (London: HMSO, 1860), 340.